 Implied in the idea that participants are often catching up to and falling away from each other, going into and out of phase with each other, is the possibility that at certain moments and in certain ways, they will come together.
 This coalescence, when it does occur, can be a very powerful experience.

-specific aesthetics of rhythm, melody, harmony, texture,
+specific aesthetics of rhythm, melody, harmony, texture, and physical

-movement in a storytelling event will have to wait for another
+movement in a storytelling event will have to wait for another paper, as my

 Teller and Audience Members as Team